 I think all of the Veriff values are really well-thought and important for the company.
 The one I feel the most aligned with would be ‘Always come with the solution’.
 For me, it has always been interesting to see how different people approach and solve problems.
 I believe this mindset helps our company to scale and come up with effective solutions daily.

 I enjoy traveling to different Estonian cities because I really like nature here, especially during the spring and summer.
 I try to explore new communities and expand my network because there are many international people working and studying in Tallinn.
 For me, it's interesting to connect with them.

 I came to live in Tallinn at the end of 2019.
 The lockdown started soon after that, so I didn't have the opportunity to join many communities but I'm still in the exploring phase, discovering new things here daily and meeting new people.

 There are lots of differences between Turkey and Estonia when it comes to everyday life and people.
 For example, the way they work, behave, and communicate are different, and it's really interesting to explore and spot these kinds of cultural differences.

 I like playing chess a lot!
 Especially during the lockdown period, I was actively connecting with people online and playing it.
 I also enjoy cooking, because I like to try out different recipes and prepare nice meals.

 “Crime and Punishment” is one of my favorite books by Dostoevsky.
 I would definitely recommend anyone to read it.
 Also, there is one book about diets in Turkish that I really like.

-I prefer Mac because it’s a Linux-based system.
+I prefer Mac because it's a UNIX-like system.

 It is very important to talk with experienced people in this field.
 Some things are not always the way they seem to be, and having these conversations with industry professionals will help you create the right expectations about your future.